indianpoptart/Parks-and-Rec-App---iOS/README.md

 It displays alerts for closings, and it has schedules, agenda's and a button to call the facility

-Current stable relese: v1.0
+Current stable relese: v1.1

-Current unstable release: N/A
+Current unstable release: NA

-Upcoming release: v1.1
+Upcoming release: v1.2

 [<img src="https://linkmaker.itunes.apple.com/htmlResources/assets/en_us//images/web/linkmaker/badge_appstore-lrg.png">][2]